open/close all folders

 - Ascended Extra: In the 1954 film, rather than being a supporting character, he is the protagonist, as it focuses straight onto him, rather than Snowball or Napoleon.

 - Brilliant, but Lazy: Deconstructed.
-He's the only who realized what the pigs were up to, but couldn't be bothered to explain it to anyone.
+He's the only who realized what the pigs were up to, but couldn't be bothered to explain it to anyone, beside in his unsuccessful attempt to save Boxer from the knacker.

 - The Cynic: The setting doesn't give him much to hope for.
 In fact, it's implied heavily that the main reason he doesn't attempt to stir the rest of the animals to overthrow the pigs is a deep seated belief that the oppression of most animals will just continue, regardless of who's in charge.

 - Deadpan Snarker: His response to whether he likes the pig's reign better than Jones'?
-"Donkeys live very long.
-You've never seen a dead donkey, have you?"
+"Donkeys live a long time.
+None of you has ever seen a dead donkey."

 - Despair Event Horizon: Boxer's death.
 He was already cynical and devoid of hope beforehand, but his death is just the last straw.